Mission and Goals

 on the left side of your screen for more information

-These reports present the most recent information on tobacco use, cessation, and prevention in Texas:
+Most recent information on tobacco use, cessation, and prevention in Texas

 Annual Synar Report

 In July 1992, Congress enacted a law that included an amendment (Sec.
 1926) aimed at decreasing access to tobacco products among individuals under age 18.
 The goal of the amendment was to reduce the number of successful illegal purchases by minors to no more that

 20 percent of attempts in each State.
 In 1997, the Texas legislature passed Senate Bill 55 (currently Sec.
 161.088 of the Health and Safety Code).
 The Texas law gives full responsibility for enforcement of the law to the Comptroller of Public Accounts.
 DSHS,

 Substance Abuse Services, conducts the annual Synar survey to determine the rate of illegal sales to minors.
 The Texas Synar Survey conducts approximately 1,000 random, unannounced inspections of local tobacco retailers in each of the 11 Health and Human Service Commission